codecustard/kaspa-on-icp/README.md

 # Kaspa on ICP - Transaction Signing with Threshold Signatures

-A production-ready Kaspa transaction signer that leverages the Internet Computer's secure threshold signature infrastructure.
+A Kaspa transaction signer that leverages the Internet Computer's secure threshold signature infrastructure.
 This project demonstrates how to generate Kaspa addresses and sign transactions using ICP ECDSA keys.

 ## 🎯 **What This Project Does**